The Spanish indirect object pronouns are me, te, le, nos, os, les.

 Remember, indirect object pronouns are used to express to whom or what (or for whom or what) something is done.

 In the conversation above, les is the indirect object pronoun, and it makes reference to the parents.
-Object pronouns are used to get rid of unnecessary repetition.
-Let’s see another example!

 • La ensalada está picante.